faithlierheimer/MLB_ETL/README.md

 #Extract

-A CSV was downloaded from [link source}(link)(insert link).
+A CSV was downloaded from [data.world}(https://data.world/makeovermonday/2018w43-what-will-a-beer-cost-you-at-every-major-league-ba).

 The CSV was then imported into a Pandas dataframe in a Jupyter Notebook.

 #Transform